the-web3/the-web3.github.io/docs/Documents/whitepaper.md

 The above is just a flowchart.
 The contract should consider privacy, blinds, etc. Details TBD during development.

-## Eniac x Wallet Function Description
+## Savour Community Wallet Function Description

 ### 1. Key Management